KaiLucasAnton/ID_Assignment_3/README.md

 A problem faced was that variables were not being carried over to/from functions for restDB from/to different functions in javascript, even though the variables were established outside the functions, in the main javascript page.
 This was worked around, instead of solved.

+the api used for generating random sentences is in HTTP, not HTTPS, so it cannot run in the published gitHub website.
+However, it can run in the live server
 <!--
 Credits
 Content